cdelgehier/oio-docs/doc/source/sandbox-guide/raspi_x1_ubuntu.rst

 Boot the Raspberry Pi
 ~~~~~~~~~~~~~~~~~~~~~

-Remove the SD card from the host machine, insert it into the Raspberry Pi.
-Plug in the ethernet cable.
-You might also plug in an HDMI cable, although it's not necessary.
-Finally plug in the power cable and let the Raspberry Pi boot.
+Remove the SD card from the host machine and insert it into the Raspberry Pi.
+Plug in the Ethernet cable.
+You might also plug in an HDMI cable, although this isn’t necessary.
+Finally, plug in the power cable and let the Raspberry Pi boot.

-Let the first time setup complete, the Raspberry will have to reboot once
-(in order to resize its partition to the size of the SD card).
-This should take about 3 minutes.
+Let the first-time setup complete.
+The Raspberry Pi will have to reboot once in order to resize its partition to the size of the SD card.
+This should take a few minutes.

 Test OpenIO
 ~~~~~~~~~~~

-You can now use OpenIO via all 3 options listed below. `RPI_IP` is the IP address given to your Raspberry PI by your DHCP server.
+You can now use OpenIO via any of the 3 options listed below. `RPI_IP` is the IP address given to your Raspberry PI by your DHCP server.

 - **Using the OpenIO CLI**

-Login into your Raspberry Pi (Login: root, Password: root) via SSH and create an object:
+Login into your Raspberry Pi (login: root; password: root) via SSH and create an object:

    .. code-block:: shell